jermuv/labrat/MISP/MISP-AZURESSA.md

 ## Additional azure related actions

-**NSG** - there is a *network security group* containing allow/deny rues for the network addresses - fix that.
+**NSG** - there is a *network security group* containing allow/deny rules for the network addresses - fix that.

 - Allow SSH
 - Allow HTTP